emwap/stream-paper/paper.md

 that the provided function does not return the whole array.

-Returning to the function `recurrence`; the input stream stream is initialized as is the cyclic buffer.
+Returning to the function `recurrence`; the input stream stream is initialized, as is the cyclic buffer.
 For each element in the output stream an element from the input stream is computed and stored in the cyclic buffer.
 The content of the cyclic buffer is processed by a function provided by the caller of `recurrence` and the result is